yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethodconfiguration-get.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|Policy.ReadWrite.AuthenticationMethod|

-For delegated scenarios the administrator needs one of the following [roles](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles):
+ For delegated scenarios, the administrator needs the Global admin role.
+For more information, see[roles](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

-* Global admin

 ## HTTP request